Out of the ordinary…

-I was a bit mystified about this rum from when i first heard of it but after studying and now also trying it i`m less mystified and i`m quite impressed with the flavor.
+I was a bit mystified about this rum from when I first heard of it.

 A quote from the page explaining what dunder is:

-First sip is strong…and no wonder, this is an overproof beast of 136 proof or 68% abv. (alcohol by volume) but it´s amazingly sippable…and the mouthfeel is a just a little bit viscous.
+First sip is strong…and no wonder, this is an overproof beast of 136 proof or 68% abv. (alcohol by volume) and the mouthfeel is a just a little bit viscous.

 3 oz pineapple juice